samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 That's it.
 Now you have implemented user authentication in the different projects (iOS, Android, and UWP) of your Xamarin Forms app and you are ready to integrate both your mobile app with your Azure Function.

 ## Integrating Xamarin Forms and Azure Functions

-Once application user interface is ready we have to integrate it to the Azure Function App.
+Once the application user interface is ready, we have to integrate it to your Azure Function.

-Open the Core project (where pages for the application are located) and inside the "Services" folder add new class called "AzureFunctionDataService" - this class implements the "IAuthenticationService" interface - please note that you are using Dependency Injection to register it.
-In the "GetGreeting" method "AuthenticationResult" parameter should be passed.
-RestSharp library is used to make HTTP request to the Azure Function App.
-When token is valid greetings from the Function App is returned:
+So, open the core project (where the pages of your application are located) and, inside the `Services` folder, add a new class called `AzureFunctionDataService`.
+This class will implement the `IAuthenticationService` interface (note that you are using Dependency Injection to register it).
+Then, in the `GetGreeting` method the `AuthenticationResult` parameter should be passed.
+In this case, the _RestSharp_ library is used to make HTTP requests to your Azure Function.
+When a valid token is passed in these requests, a greetings message from your Azure Function is returned:

 ```C#
 [assembly: Dependency(typeof(AzureFunctionDataService))]